shi-ang/CSD/README.md

 # Conformal Survival Distribution

 This official repository contains the code for the ICML 2024 paper:
-"Conformalized Survival Distributions: A Generic Post-Process to Increase Calibration".
+"Conformalized Survival Distributions: A Generic Post-Process to Increase Calibration", [link](https://arxiv.org/abs/2405.07374).

 Discrimination and calibration represent two important properties of survival analysis, with the former assessing the model’s ability to accurately rank subjects and the latter evaluating the alignment of predicted outcomes with actual events.